9 Top-Rated Attractions & Things to Do in Ålesund

 Ålesund is also the most important fishing harbor in Norway, and serves as a great jumping-off point for boat tours, fjord cruises, and fishing adventures.

-Straddling the islands of Nørvøy and Aspøy, Ålesund's architectural splendor is the result of a massive fire in 1904 that destroyed 800 of the town's old timber houses, leaving some 11,000 residents homeless.
-Determined that it wouldn't happen again, town officials took measures to rebuild the city in stone, brick and plaster, a task given to the country's top master builders and architects.
+Straddling the islands of Nørvøy and Aspøy, Ålesund's architectural splendor is the result of a massive fire in 1904 that destroyed 800 of the town's old timber houses.
+Determined that it wouldn't happen again, town officials took measures to rebuild the city in stone, brick, and plaster, a task given to the country's top master builders and architects.
 This forward thinking led to the construction of more than 320 Art Nouveau buildings in a compact central area, creating Europe's most complete Art Nouveau cityscape.

 See also: Where to Stay in Ålesund